FIREFIGHTERS were tackling a chemical alert at a North-East factory unit this afternoon.

-A spokesman for Tyne and Wear Fire and Rescue Service said first reports did not suggest there were any casualties, although the North-East Ambulance Service had vehicles on stand-by at the scene as a precaution.
+A spokesman for Tyne and Wear Fire and Rescue Service said first reports did not suggest there were any casualties, although the North-East Ambulance Service had vehicles on stand-by at the scene

 The fire crews were still in the midst of tackling the incident by mid-to-late afternoon.

 A Northumbria Police spokeswoman said the force was notified of the potential chemical spill by the fire service.